Our Services

 Helpful Resources

-Thiamine is essential for energy production, nerve, muscle, and cardiovascular health.
-Deficiency can cause fatigue, irritability, tingling, and in severe cases lead to beriberi or Wernicke-Korsakoff syndrome.
+Thiamine (vitamin B1) is essential for energy production, nerve function, muscle activity, and cardiovascular health.
+A thiamine deficiency can cause fatigue, irritability, tingling in the hands or feet, and in severe cases may lead to serious conditions like beriberi or Wernicke-Korsakoff syndrome.

 Thiamine, also known as vitamin B1, plays a critical role in energy production and nerve health.
 When your body lacks this essential nutrient, your nerves can't function properly—sometimes described as "starving" for fuel.
 Recognizing the signs early can help you address the problem before it leads to serious complications.